quintel/merit/README.md

 #### Income

-The `income` (in EUR) of a participant is calculated by summing up the `load_fraction * electricity price` for each data point.
+The `income` (in EUR/year) of a participant is calculated by summing up the `load_fraction * electricity price` for each data point.

 #### Total costs